heartofclojure/heartofclojure-site-2019/when-in-berlin-for-clojured.markdown

 [**nineties.berlin**](https://nineties.berlin/en) is a bit more on the entertainment side of exhibitions and tries to give you an idea about life in Berlin shortly after the fall of the wall.

-[**Deutsches Technik Museum**](https://sdtb.de/museum-of-technology/623/) hosts an array of exhibitions technology focused exhibitions.
+[**Deutsches Technik Museum**](https://sdtb.de/museum-of-technology/623/) hosts an array of technology focused exhibitions.
 Perhaps of particular interest they also display a replica of the [original Z1](https://sdtb.de/museum-of-technology/exhibitions/1256/), one of the first computers ever.

 [**Berlin Unterwelten**](https://www.berliner-unterwelten.de/en.html) is a non profit organising tours through underground structures.
 I haven't been but everyone who has been told me it's amazing.
 Guided tours only & you might need to book in advance.